 The Department of Biochemistry, Yesterday and Today

 The Department of Biochemistry was established in 1930 with the founding of the School of Medicine at Duke University.
 Its mission was to teach biochemistry to first-year medical students and to supervise the clinical chemistry laboratory of Duke Hospital.
-Subsequently the Department was made a member of the Graduate School, and authorized to award the PhD degree.
+Subsequently, the department was made a member of the Graduate School, and authorized to award the PhD degree.

-Five Chairs have led the Department since its inception.
+Five Chairs have led the department since its inception.
 The Founding Chair was William A. Perlzweig (1930-1950), followed by Philip Handler (1950-1969), Robert L. Hill (1969-1993), and Christian R.H.
 Raetz (1993-2007).
 Peter Agre and then Kenneth Kreuzer served as Interim Chairs during a transition period of 2007-2010.
 Richard G. Brennan has served as Chair since early 2011.

-During its first twenty years the Department was housed in the Davison Building.
-There were eight faculty members in the 1940’s: Perlzweig, Hans Neurath, Jerome Harris, Frank W. Putnam, George W. Schwert, W.F.H.M.
+During its first twenty years, the department was housed in the Davison Building.
+There were eight faculty members in the 1940s: Perlzweig, Hans Neurath, Jerome Harris, Frank W. Putnam, George W. Schwert, W.F.H.M.
 Mommaerts, Mary L.C.
 Benheim, Philip Handler, and Haywood Taylor.
 Putnam and Schwert left to chair the Biochemistry Departments at the University of Florida and the University of Kentucky, respectively.
-Neurath in turn left in 1950 to become a highly successful chair of the Biochemistry Department at the University of Washington.
+Neurath, in turn, left in 1950 to become a highly successful chair of the Biochemistry Department at the University of Washington.
 Both Putnam and Neurath were elected to the National Academy of Sciences in recognition of their contributions to biochemistry.

-The Department of Biochemistry at Duke University School of Medicine is engaged in cutting-edge research that elucidates the molecular and structural nature of biological processes by making fundamental discoveries that ultimately will transform our understanding of essential life processes and enhance human health.
-The Department also contributes to an unusually broad educational mission, training and teaching undergraduate, graduate and medical students.
-Currently, the Department is comprised of 19 primary and 15 secondary faculty members, 2 primary research faculty, 5 active emeritus members, 2 adjunct professors, 60 graduate students and 24 postdoctoral fellows and research associates.
-The Department occupies approximately 35,000 sq. ft. of the Nanaline Duke Building and 5,500 sq. ft. of the adjacent Sands Building, all of which has been recently renovated.
+The Department of Biochemistry is engaged in cutting-edge research that elucidates the molecular and structural nature of biological processes by making fundamental discoveries that ultimately will transform our understanding of essential life processes and enhance human health.
+The department also contributes to an unusually broad educational mission, training and teaching undergraduate, graduate and medical students.
+Currently, the Department is comprised of 21 primary and 12 secondary faculty members, 5 active emeritus members, 3 adjunct professors, roughly 60 graduate students, and 20 postdoctoral fellows and research associates.
+The Department occupies approximately 35,000 sq. ft. of the Nanaline Duke Building and 5,500 sq. ft. of the adjacent Sands Building, all of which have been recently renovated.

-The Department of Biochemistry and six of the other basic science departments within the Duke University School of Medicine are located in adjacent buildings along the two sides of Research Drive, promoting frequent interdepartmental interactions and productive collaborations.
-The Department of Biochemistry also benefits greatly from its physical proximity to the main Duke University campus and the recently opened Mary Duke Biddle Trent Semans Center for Health Education.
-The main quad, the beautiful Duke Chapel and Duke Gardens, the School of Engineering, the Departments of Chemistry, Biology, Physics and Computer Science, and even the legendary Cameron Indoor Stadium, are all within a few minutes’ walk from the front door of the Department of Biochemistry.
+The Department of Biochemistry and six of the other basic science departments within the Duke University School of Medicine are located in adjacent buildings along both sides of Research Drive, promoting frequent interdepartmental interactions and productive collaborations.
+The department also benefits greatly from its physical proximity to the main Duke University campus and the recently opened Mary Duke Biddle Trent Semans Center for Health Education.
+The main quad, the beautiful Duke Chapel and Duke Gardens, the School of Engineering, the Departments of Chemistry, Biology, Physics and Computer Science, and even the legendary Cameron Indoor Stadium, are all within a few minutes’ walk from the Nanaline Duke.

-The world-class research programs of the members of the Department of Biochemistry have been recognized by highly cited publications and findings, which are now included in textbooks, major journal editorships, provision of world-wide research resources, and numerous awards.
-Topping these awards are the Nobel Prizes in Chemistry to Robert J. Lefkowitz in 2012 and Paul L. Modrich in 2015.
-The outstanding research conducted by the Biochemistry faculty has also been recognized by memberships in the Howard Hughes Medical Institute and the election of seven members to the National Academy of Sciences as well as the election of faculty members to other honor societies including the American Academy of Arts and Sciences, the National Academy of Medicine, the American Academy of Microbiology and the American Academy for the Advancement of Science.
+The department's world-class research programs have been recognized by highly cited publications and findings, which are now included in textbooks, major journal editorships, provision of world-wide research resources, and numerous awards.
+Topping these awards are the Nobel Prizes in Chemistry given to Robert J. Lefkowitz in 2012 and Paul L. Modrich in 2015 while other research has been recognized by memberships in the Howard Hughes Medical Institute and the election of seven members to the National Academy of Sciences as well as the election of faculty members to other honor societies including the American Academy of Arts and Sciences, the National Academy of Medicine, the American Academy of Microbiology and the American Academy for the Advancement of Science.
 Currently nine primary faculty members hold endowed professorships.
 The newest members of the Department have also garnered multiple scholarships and young investigator awards including those from the Rita Allen, Kimmel and Klingenstein-Simons Foundations as well as NIH Director’s New Innovator Awards, presaging continued research excellence into the distant future.